3 observations after Sixers improbably end 7-game losing streak by beating Cavs

 Oubre fouled out with 2:13 left in the fourth quarter, but Edwards stepped in and almost immediately tried to throw down an enormous dunk.
 He was fouled in the process and converted both of his shots at the charity stripe.

+While Maxey praised Edwards as usual postgame, he wasn't sure what to make of the dunk attempt.

+“All I’m going to say is I don’t understand,” Maxey said.
+“I don’t know what happened.
+He said he got pushed, but he wasn’t really close.
+So somebody’s got to tell me the truth.
+Either he got pushed or he didn’t jump that high.”

 The Sixers built an eight-point lead with 86 seconds to go, though Cleveland wasn't done.
-While the Sixers misfired on a couple of attempts to ice the game, the Cavs kept the pressure on.
+The Sixers misfired on a couple of attempts to ice the game and the Cavs kept the pressure on.
 A Jerome corner three trimmed the Sixers' lead to 127-126 with 11.5 seconds left.

 Maxey was intentionally fouled and went 2 for 2 at the line.
-Jerome then botched the ensuing sideline out-of-bounds play, throwing his pass to a vacant area near the scorer's table.
+Jerome then botched a sideline out-of-bounds play, throwing his pass to a vacant area near the scorer's table.
 It bounced out of bounds and the Sixers safely navigated their way to the final buzzer.

+“It felt great,” George said.
+“The season hasn’t gone our way.
+We haven't been on the good side of luck, but it felt good to get everything right as much as we could tonight.”